Please be ready with your application reference number starting with 'P'. For example P1234567

 Applying for specific licenses will require you to obtain an NCCHC.
 The agency cannot issue certain licenses without a valid NCCHC.

-The National Criminal History Check will inform the requesting party if a candidate has a conviction that compromises the application.
+The Nationally Coordinated Criminal History Check will inform the requesting party if a candidate has a conviction that compromises the application.

 If you are an individual, you can obtain a national criminal record check certificate online via Australian National Character Check’s police check application form.
 The results are dispatched via email.